carllix/Algeo02-23065/README.md

    flask run --debug
    ```
 ### Run Client/Website
-1. **Navigate to the src/frontend by running the following command in the terminal:**
+1. **Open new terminal and navigate to the src/frontend by running the following command in the terminal:**
    ```bash
    cd src/frontend
    ```